JarekKusak/MAPF-LNS2_new_destroy_and_repair_operator_SAT/README.md

 MAPF-LNS2 is an efficient algorithm for solving Multi-Agent Path Finding (MAPF).
 More details can be found in our paper at AAAI 2022 [1].

+**What’s new in this fork?**
+In addition to the original LNS repairs (PP / CBS / EECBS / PIBT), this version introduces a **SAT‑based destroy‑and‑repair operator** powered by Kissat and the MAPF‑encodings toolkit.
+The operator can be mixed with classic heuristics or run exclusively (`--destoryStrategy=SAT`) and comes with an adaptive weighting scheme for selecting key agents and sub‑maps.

 This software is an advanced version and a superset of MAPF-LNS (https://github.com/Jiaoyang-Li/MAPF-LNS); that is, it also contains Anytime Multi-Agent Path Finding via Large Neighborhood Search [2].

 ## Build & Run